Excess Baggage (1997 film): Production

+This was the first film produced by Alicia Silverstone under her production company First Kiss.
+Benicio del Toro was handpicked for his role by Silverstone after she had seen his 1995 film The Usual Suspects.

+Excess Baggage was filmed in Vancouver and Victoria, British Columbia.

 Reception

+Box office

-Excess Baggage debuted poorly in its opening weekend.
-By the end of its run, it had only grossed $14.5 million based on a $20 million budget.
+Excess Baggage debuted in theaters on Labor Day weekend of 1997, opening in the #6 spot.
+By the end of its run, it grossed $14.5 million domestically.

+Critical response

-The film received mostly mixed responses from critics and currently holds a 32% "Rotten" rating on Rotten Tomatoes.
-The site's consensus states: "Struggling to find a romantic spark in a seedy premise, Excess Baggage is weighed down by a lot of comedic dead weight."
-Clint Morris noted that the film "Outstays its welcome after a while, but Silverstone fans will still be in heaven - she's as cute as ever, and as cool as ever.".
-It received two thumbs up on the August 30, 1997 episode of Siskel & Ebert, with Gene Siskel labelling it "much better" than Brambilla's previous 1993 film Demolition Man.
-In his review for the Chicago Sun-Times, Roger Ebert stated that Silverstone was "wonderful" in Clueless, which was so entertaining that no followup could satisfy the audience.
-Ebert mentioned Silverstone is "OK" in Excess Baggage but "no better than OK" as he felt that she was miscast.
+Excess Baggage received mostly negative reviews from critics and holds a 32% rating on Rotten Tomatoes based on 31 reviews, with an average rating of 4.6/10.
+The site's critics consensus states: "Struggling to find a romantic spark in a seedy premise, Excess Baggage is weighed down by a lot of comedic dead weight."
+On Metacritic, the film holds a score of 34 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B‒" on an A+ to F scale.

+The Hartford Courant gave a positive review, commenting "What could have been a silly premise succeeds because of the chemistry between Silverstone and Del Toro, who won good notices for his work in 'The Usual Suspects'...Their exchanges are witty and sharply delivered."
+On the August 30, 1997 episode of Siskel & Ebert, Roger Ebert and Gene Siskel gave the film two thumbs up, with Siskel labeling it "much better" than Brambilla's previous 1993 film Demolition Man.
+In his other review for the Chicago Sun-Times, Roger Ebert stated that Silverstone was so "wonderful" and entertaining in Clueless that no followup could possibly satisfy audiences.
+Ebert mentioned Silverstone is "OK" in Excess Baggage, but "no better than OK" as he felt that she was miscast.
 James Berardinelli praised the cast but found the script "frustratingly ordinary and unambitious".

-Many critics praised Benicio del Toro's performance.
-Del Toro earned an ALMA Award nomination for his performance.
+Del Toro was nominated for an ALMA Award for Outstanding Individual Performance in a Crossover Role in a Feature Film.
+Silverstone was nominated for a Razzie Award for Worst Actress where she lost to Demi Moore for G.I.
+Jane.

 Home media

-Excess Baggage was released on VHS and DVD in February 1998.
+Excess Baggage was released on VHS and DVD in February 1998 by Columbia TriStar Home Video.
 It was released on Blu-ray by Mill Creek Entertainment in June 2019, as part of their "I Love the 90s" line.
-Reviews of the picture and sound quality for the 2019 release were negative, with it being labelled "heavily processed" and "a mess".
+Reviews of the Blu-ray release described the picture and sound quality as "heavily processed" and "a mess".